AboElHareth/EduGate/README.md

 * Enrollments
 * Packages

-Database diagrams are available inside the `DataBase Diagrams` folder.
+Database diagrams are available inside the `Diagrams` folder.

 ---